The 5 best places to visit in August to celebrate winter’s end

 Sun's out and we're ready to party errr- we mean, travel!

 It's been a cold winter but the days are getting longer as spring is finally knocking on our doors and we're counting down the days through August.

 If you're excited to get out and explore, we've got the intel on the best places to go – and the best deals to get to them – to say adios to the Aussie winter or hola to somewhere new.

 Snow season is in full swing, so you'd better catch that powder while it's fresh.

-The Snowy Mountains is one of the most accessible snow resorts for Aussies on the mainland to hit the slopes.
+The Snowy Mountains is one of the most accessible snow resorts on mainland Australia.

 July to August is peak season, so while prices may still be high, you have a greater chance of nabbing that precious powder.

 As the school holidays have ended by August, you'll find the crowds thinning so you won't have to compete for space on the runs, either.
 You'll also find a healthy handful of snow deals running around calling for numbers to fill the void.